-My introspective knowledge of the content of a particular thought t is explained by appeal to a reliable process of belief formation-for example, the activity of a mechanism whose job it is to deposit a token of a thought t'
+My introspective knowledge of the content of a particular thought t is explained by appeal to a reliable process of belief formation - for example, the activity of a mechanism whose job it is to deposit a token of a thought t' with the content the content of t is that p in my "belief-box" whenever, or because, t consciously

-The considerations in this passage militate equally against theories on which the relevant inferences are from premises about, inter alia, one's environment and those on which inferential relations to other thoughts are constitutive of content (i.e., conceptual- or inferential-role theories).
+29 The considerations in this passage militate equally against theories on which the relevant inferences are from premises about, inter alia, one's environment and those on which inferential relations to other thoughts are constitutive of content (i.e., conceptual- or inferential-role theories).
 The general point is that an object's relational properties are not detectable by mere inspection of it (cf. Boghossian 1989: 162).